fisodd/www-fisodd-com/content/info/administrivia.rst

-how they have turned Docker containers and a fair bit of IT savvy into an easy to use automatic site deployment process |--| just check the bits back into Github and within a minute or two the new content is pushed out to the production servers.
+how they have turned Docker containers and a fair bit of IT savvy into an easy to use automatic site deployment process |--| just check the bits back into Github and within a minute or so the new content is pushed out to the production servers.